 And the heav’nly mansions awaiting above?

-So our man Rayford Steel has finished his "emergency duty," which consisted of walking to the terminal of O'Hare airport instead of accepting a ride.
-Confronted with the chaos and carnage of mutiple plane crashes, a lesser man — a Bernie Laplante — might have panicked and done something foolish, but not Steele.
+So our man Rayford Steele has finished his “emergency duty,” which consisted of walking to the terminal of O’Hare airport instead of accepting a ride.
+Confronted with the chaos and carnage of multiple plane crashes, a lesser man — a Bernie Laplante — might have panicked and done something foolish, but not Steele.
 He surveyed the scene and his professional training kicked in.
 His duty was clear: he walked the other way.

 Now, safely back at the terminal, “Rayford wanted more than anything to sit and talk with someone about what to make of this.”

 Apparently, Hattie doesn’t count.
 The two of them just walked more than two miles together.
 Despite their long acquaintance — “They had spent time together, chatting for hours over drinks or dinner” — she’s still just a pretty girl and not really “someone” worth talking to.